Ashvini Chauhan, Ph.D.

 • M.S., Applied Botany, Panjab University, Chandigarh, India, 1992-1994

-My research is divided into the following fundamental areas: restoration ecology, assessment of impacts to environmental microorganisms from anthropogenic inputs such as ocean acidification; biodegradation of environmental pollutants, and use of microorganisms for biofuels and other value-added products.
-I am also interested in the application of bacterial genomics and metabolomic tools to understand the evolutionary history and commercial applications of environmental microorganisms of interest.
+My research is divided into the following fundamental areas: restoration ecology, assessments of impacts to environmental microogranisms from anthropogenic inputs such as ocean acidification; biodegradation of environmental pollutants, and use of microorganisms for biofuels and other value-added products.
+I am also interested in the application of bacterial genomics and metabolic tools to understand the evolutionary history and commercial applications of environmental microorganisms of interest.

-To accomplish above objectives, my laboratory is heavily engaged in the application and further development of cutting-edge biotechnology tools such as qPCR, metagenomics, pyrosequencing, DNA/RNA based Stable Isotope Probing (SIP), comparative bioinformatics and genomics.
+To accomplish above objectives, my laboratory is heavily engaged in the application and further development of cutting edge biotechnology tools such as qPCR, metagenomics, pyrosequencing, DNA/RNA based Stable Isotope Probig (SIP), comaprative bioinformatics and genomics.

 1. U.S. Provisional Patent Application Docket # FAMU- 61/415,905.
 2010.
 Precise and Sensitive Microbial Indicators of Mined Soil Health and Productivity.
 Ashvini Chauhan and Dawn E. Lewis.

 2. U.S. Provisional Patent Application Docket # UF-377P.
 2002.
 Support Matrices for Immobilization of Anaerobic Consortia.
 Ashvini Chauhan and Andrew Ogram; UF#-11261.